-The rapid eLearning tools are coming along in these regards, but it’s still not easy to provide great mobile-first experiences without some significant reworking.
+The rapid eLearning tools are coming along in these regards, but it’s still challenging to provide great mobile-first experiences without some significant reworking.

 Float is on the case here.
-Our development team is actively researching methods, tips and tricks to enhance your workflow in order to ultimately produce better learning content using the tools you already know.
+Our development team is actively researching methods, tips, and tricks to enhance your workflow to ultimately produce better learning content using the tools you already know.

 1. Cut the Content Down

-We must remember that the core user experience for mobile is one of short sessions and repeated use.
+We remember that the core user experience for mobile is one of the short sessions and repeated use.

 Putting all the learning content into one monolithic module is counter to this design approach.

-Instead of 5-6 learning objectives in one large experience, why not restructure the content to be 5-6 10-minute modules?
+Instead of 5-6 learning objectives in one considerable experience, why not restructure the content to be 5-6 10-minute modules?

-Adobe Captivate doesn’t do adaptive content publishing yet, so you’ll need to do this yourself.
+Adobe Captivate doesn’t do adaptive content publishing yet, so you must do this yourself.

 2. Reexamine the User Interface

-It’s likely that your design is optimized for a mouse and keyboard input method.
+It’s likely that it optimizes your design for a mouse and keyboard input method.